-In fact, most Android phone now come with GPS-feature.
+In fact, most Android phone now comes with GPS-feature.
 This is quite interesting since some applications can report the GPS location of the lost Android.
 Suppose that you’ve lost your Android phone and that you can remotely plot on a Google map where it actually is.
-This isn’t sci-fi and actual examples of such situations has already be seen.
+This isn’t sci-fi and actual examples of such situations have already be seen.
 But this only works if you have installed such apps on your Android phone before it’s lost.

-Lock the phone from distance
+Lock the phone from the distance

 Another interesting feature that you may expect from an Android App is the ability to lock the phone, or report to you the conversations happening on your phone should it receive another SIM card.
 In fact, wouldn’t it be great to be able to track the activities that are one with your lost Android phone?